-Application configuration and other admin tasks can be performed in Dundas BI without having to log in directly on the server.
+Application configuration and other administration tasks can be performed in Dundas BI without having to log in directly on the server.
 This makes it easy to administer the system and perform tasks such as changing configuration settings or adding a new license.

 1. Accessing admin functionality